meshery/meshery/CONTRIBUTING-gitflow.md

 <li><h3>Activate your new branch.</h3></li>
 <br>

-`git checkout BRANCH`
+`git checkout feature/jdoe/567`
-(Use the name of the branch you created instead of 'BRANCH'.)
+(Use the name of the branch you created instead of 'feature/jdoe/567'.)
 <br>

 Now you may start hacking and make any changes you desire.🚀